The “which” Command in Linux [3 Practical Examples]

 Similar Readings

 You can find the location of multiple commands using the which command.
-To do so you will just need to provide the list of commands after the which.
-In this example, I will find out the locations of the date, touch, and wget commands.
-You can follow the steps below to do the same.
+To do so, you just need to provide the list of commands after which.
+In this example, I will find the locations of the date, touch, and wget commands.
+You can run the below command to do the same:

 which date touch wget